 referee, which allows evil to exist without marring His reputation in the minds

-man’s rebellion plays the opposite role of faith, introducing chaos to His creation as an effort to
+man’s rebellion plays the opposite role of faith, introducing chaos to His creation

 sabotage God’s plan and purpose.
 However, the system that God has established